mrbhanukab/Facebook-Backupper/ReadMe.md

 5. The script will prompt you to log in to Facebook.
 6. After login, the script will automatically download all the albums from the Facebook page specified in the `target_url` variable in the script.

 The script will prompt you to log in to Facebook.
 After logging in, it will download the images from the albums on the Facebook page specified in the target_url variable.
-By default, the first two albums found on the page will be downloaded.
+By default, the first 52 albums found on the page will be downloaded.
 You can change this by modifying the album_links variable.

 The downloaded images will be saved in a directory named `albums` in the same directory as the script.
 The metadata for each album will be saved in a `metadata.json` file in the album directory.